 Application to Adopt

-Have you applied with any another rescue?
+Have you applied with/had home visit with another rescue?
+Who?

-How long at current address:
+How long at current address?

 House, Apartment, Townhome?

 How many stories is your home and if If 2-story, describe stairs - carpeted, have a landing?

 Is your yard fenced and what is the height at the lowest point including gates.
 Do gates lock?

 Do you have a gardener etc.?
 If so where is your dog when they come?